svenstaro/proby/README.md

 whether they are connectable on a provided port.
 It returns 200 by default if the port is connectable and 400 if it isn't.

+## Installation

+Just grab one of the statically linked builds from the [Releases page](https://github.com/svenstaro/proby/releases) and you're good to go!

 ## Building

 You need a recent Rust nightly installed.
 It is recommended to use